 where and

-We define the cluster richness $\lambda_{\rm obs}$ as related to the count of cluster's member galaxies -- intrinsically linked to the cluster's formation history -- evaluated, e.g., within a circular aperture centered on the detected cluster position (à-la \texttt{redMaPPer}, \citealt{Rykoff2014redmapper}).
-The observed richness is linked to the specific selection of these galaxies in photometric surveys, therefore it depends on the cluster detection algorithm to define and measure the cluster's richness\footnote{Generally scaling with, but not equal to, the number counts of member galaxies inside clusters.
-For instance, \citet{Rykoff2014redmapper} defines the richness as the sum of membership probabilities for red-sequence-selected galaxies in the vicinity of a cluster, where \citet{Aguena2021WAZP} define clusters as the overlap of multiple galaxy's photometric redshift distributions happening at the same position on the sky.} \citep{Rykoff2014redmapper,Bellagamba2017AMICO,Aguena2021WAZP} (ii) observational/detection noise.
-A power-law relation \citep[see e.g.][]{Mantz2008cluster,Evrard2014massobservable,Saro2015massrichness,Farahi2018cov,Murata2019HSCrichnessmassrelation,Anbajagane2020stellat} is commonly adopted to connect the mean cluster's observed (log-) richness $\ln \lambda_{\rm obs}$ with its halo mass and redshift, via
+We define the cluster richness $\lambda_{\rm obs}$ as related to the count of cluster's member galaxies -- intrinsically linked to the cluster's formation history -- evaluated, for example, within a circular aperture centered on the detected cluster position (à la \texttt{redMaPPer}, \citealt{Rykoff2014redmapper}).
+The observed richness is linked to the specific selection of these galaxies in photometric surveys; it depends on (i) the cluster detection algorithm to define and measure the cluster's richness\footnote{Generally scaling with, but not equal to, the number counts of cluster member galaxies.
+For instance, \citet{Rykoff2014redmapper} defines the richness as the sum of membership probabilities for red-sequence selected galaxies in the vicinity of a cluster, where \citet{Aguena2021WAZP} defines clusters as the overlap of multiple galaxies' photometric redshift distributions happening at the same position on the sky.} \citep{Rykoff2014redmapper,Bellagamba2017AMICO,Aguena2021WAZP} (ii) observational and/or detection noise.
+A power-law relation \citep[see, e.g.,][]{Mantz2008cluster,Evrard2014massobservable,Saro2015massrichness,Farahi2018cov,Murata2019HSCrichnessmassrelation,Anbajagane2020stellat} is commonly adopted to connect the mean cluster's observed (log-) richness $\ln \lambda_{\rm obs}$ with its halo mass and redshift, via

 Two contributions affect the measurement scatter of the cluster's richness.
-First, the intrinsic scatter ($\sigma_{\ln \lambda, \rm int}$) denotes for the contribution of the intrinsic cluster's formation history.
+First, the intrinsic scatter ($\sigma_{\ln \lambda, \rm int}$) denotes the contribution of the intrinsic cluster's formation history.
 Second, Poisson sampling arises as a statistical process on its own, associated with the observation, since richness is a "count-in-cell" observable.
 In this work, we use \citep{Farahi2018cov,Zhang2023triax,To2025desy6}